tc39/proposal-temporal/docs/README.md

 This can also be converted to partial dates such as `Temporal.YearMonth` and `Temporal.MonthDay`.

-See [Temporal.Date Documentation](./docs/date.md) for more detailed documentation.
+See [Temporal.Date Documentation](./date.md) for more detailed documentation.

 ### `Temporal.YearMonth`

 A date without a day component.
 This is useful to express things like "the November 2010 meeting".

-See [Temporal.YearMonth Documentation](./docs/yearmonth.md) for more detailed documentation.
+See [Temporal.YearMonth Documentation](./yearmonth.md) for more detailed documentation.

 ### `Temporal.MonthDay`

 A date without a year component.
 This is useful to express things like "Bastille-Day is on the 14th of July".

-See [Temporal.MonthDay Documentation](./docs/monthay.md) for more detailed documentation.
+See [Temporal.MonthDay Documentation](./monthday.md) for more detailed documentation.

 ### `Temporal.Duration`

 A `Temporal.Duration` expresses a length of time.
-This is used fo date/time maths.
+This is used for date/time maths.

-See [Temporal.Duration Documentation](./docs/duration.md) for more detailed documentation.
+See [Temporal.Duration Documentation](./duration.md) for more detailed documentation.

 ### `Temporal` functions